Spain: An attractive country for investment

 The period for using the benefits of the ZEC is through December 31, 2027, although this may be extended if authorized by the European Commission (please also see Chapter 3 and https://canariaszec.com).
 However, the authorization for registering companies in the Official Register of Entities of the Canary Islands Special Zone has been extended to December 31, 2023, by means of Royal Decree-Law 31/2021, of December 28, 2021.

-It is important to note that incentives aimed at upgrading and modernizing the banana and tomato growing and fishing-related industries are also available under the Community Program to Support Agricultural Production on the Canary Islands.
+It is important to note that incentives aimed at upgrading and modernizing the production of plant and animal products (specifically, bananas, tomatoes, and fishing-related industries) are also available under the Community Program to Support Agricultural Production on the Canary Islands.

 Along these same lines, please note the Integral Strategy for the Canary Islands Autonomous Community, approved by decision of the Council of Ministers dated October 9, 2009.
 The main objectives of this Strategy were implemented in Additional Provision Fourteen of Sustainable Economy Law 2/2011, of March 4, 2011, as a guide for initiatives of the Government and of the General State Administration on the Canary Islands.
 In particular, under the former Strategy priority was to be given to initiatives connected with the policy to internationalize the Canary Island economy, energy planning, with special attention to renewable energies, ground, airport and port infrastructures, subsidies for goods transport to or from the Canary Islands, the fostering of tourism and the contribution to the development of industrial sectors and of telecommunications on the Canary Islands.